 Staff Response: As indicated above, through the City and County approval of JPA/ILSBA, the subject property is included in the JPA Area 6 for potential development in a manner consistent with the agreement.
-The proposed land use designation of Medium Density Residential, along with an appropriate rezoning of the property, will allow development of the property.
+The proposed land use designation of Institutional Professional, along with an appropriate rezoning of the property, will allow development of the property.
 The subject property has already been impacted by agricultural uses and some structural additions.
 It appears from aerial photos that the majority of the property remains natural.
-The applicant will be required to submit an environmental assessment at the point of development.